-Vomiting is not always vomiting, sometimes it is actually regurgitation and knowing the difference can be helpful information for your veterinarian to help diagnose the cause.
+Vomiting is not always vomiting; sometimes it is actually regurgitation, and knowing the difference can be helpful information for your veterinarian to help diagnose the cause.
 Regurgitation is often mistaken for vomiting, but unlike vomited food, regurgitated food has not yet been digested by stomach acids.

-Vomiting is when the contents of the stomach, including food, water and/or bile, are ejected.
+Vomiting is when the contents of the stomach, including food, water, and/or bile, are ejected.
 Vomiting is an active process typically accompanied by nausea, retching, and contraction of the abdominal muscles (heaving).
 The cat will often vocalize, drool, or begin retching prior to vomiting.

-Common Causes of your Cat Vomiting or Regurgitating
+Common Causes of Your Cat Vomiting or Regurgitating

-Your Cat Eating Too Fast
+Your Cat Is Eating Too Fast

 Some cats may eat too quickly and this can cause them to regurgitate undigested food.
 Feeding your cat out of a food puzzle toy can help to slow them down.
 Food puzzles are a great source of both play and enrichment for your cat.
 There are more and more manufactured food puzzles available on the market that stimulate both your cat's predatory and foraging instincts.
-The added benefit of food puzzles for a cat that chronically vomits their food, though, is that it slows down the chow time so that a cat can't eat too quickly and then get sick from it.
-If your cat routinely eats out of puzzle feeders and is still vomiting up their food, talk to your veterinarian.
+The added benefit of food puzzles for a cat that chronically vomits its food, though, is that it slows down the chow time so that a cat can't eat too quickly and then get sick from it.
+If your cat routinely eats out of puzzle feeders and is still vomiting up its food, talk to your veterinarian.

-When it comes to food allergies, most cats are actually allergic to the protein versus any other nutrient source.
+When it comes to food allergies, most cats are actually allergic to protein versus any other nutrient source.
 A hydrolyzed diet is a food that has gone through a process where the protein is broken down into its individual amino acid components.
-This prevents your cat's immune system from identifying the food as containing an allergen and prevents your cat from having symptoms of an allergy flare up.
+This prevents your cat's immune system from identifying the food as containing an allergen and prevents your cat from having symptoms of an allergy flare-up.

 Cats are naturally meticulously clean animals and groom themselves for a large part of their day.
 As your cat grooms themselves, tiny hook-like structures on their tongue catch loose and dead hair, which is then swallowed.
 The majority of the hair passes all the way through the digestive tract with no problems, but sometimes the hair stays in the stomach and forms a hairball.